gsuresh2u/Octopus-Max-EZ-IDEX-2-in-1-Out/README.md

                  Z-Minimum = CR Ttouch

-I am using all axis as Lead Screws, no Blet drive
+I am using all axis as Lead Screws, no belt drive
 One Rotaion travel distance = 12 mm (all axis), steps per unitt in Marlin = 533.33 (for 32 microsteps) All my extruders are Dual gear Exruders Steps per unit in Marlin = 322.12 (for 32 microsteps)